praxes/praxes/doc/users/installation.rst

    the file that includes the python version in the name: e.g.
    PyMca-4.4.0.win32-py2.6.exe.
 Mac and linux users please install from source: e.g. pymca4.4.0-src.tgz.
-.. [#f4] May require installing hdf5-1.8.3 or later on lLnux and OS X, and development libraries like libhdf5-dev through the package manager on linux.
+.. [#f4] May require installing hdf5-1.8.3 or later on Linux and OS X, and development libraries like libhdf5-dev through the package manager on linux.